 Stink bugs are a menace in the garden and maddening in the home.
 They damage fruit, vegetables and farm crops – but when they invade the indoors in colder weather, they really raise a stink.
-With no effective natural enemies, stink bugs have been discovered in 33 states to this point – most recently in Michigan and Iowa.
+With no effective natural enemies, stink bugs have been discovered in 38 states to this point – most recently in Oregon and Utah.

 In April/May, adult stink bugs emerge and start moving outside to mate and lay eggs on leaves of plants and trees.

 From May through August, flightless, juvenile stink bugs, called nymphs, hatch and start feeding on vegetables and fruit.